Llamas

 RESCUE Argentine Merlot or just “Merle” came to us along with Ripple through the Southeast Llama Rescue.
 He is an older gentleman who likes to be left alone.
 His elderly owner could no longer handle him and he went into rescue.
 He came to us with matted fiber and in need of shearing.
 We adopted Merle with Ripple and they are living out their lives together on our farm.

 Hard Rock’s Mallon was born September 2023 and came to BFF in April of 2024 from Stonecrest Llamas in Fort Atkinson Wisconsin.
-Mallon will be used for showing and performance and obstacle classes at shows for the next couple years.
-Mallon will also be one of our PR llamas attending off farm events with Black Frog Farm’s Murphy’s Winston.
+Mallon is used for showing and performance and obstacle classes at llama shows in the Midwest.
+Mallon is also be one of our PR llamas attending off farm events with Black Frog Farm’s Murphy’s Winston.
+Mallon placed 3rd and 4th in his class for Obstacle at Llamapalooza 2025 with his 10 year old handler Sam.

 Black Frog Farm Murphy’s Flynn